skellat/new-blog-post-tweety/about.md

 This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.
 Patches may be subject to summary closure, though.

 This blog does not have comments at this time due to the presently unsettled legal situation globally.
+There are currently no plans to add conventional comment capabilities.